webscopeio/react-textarea-autocomplete/README.md

 Run `yarn` to fetch dependencies.

 ### Dev playground
-Run `yarn dev` and open http://localhost:8080 for playground
+Run `yarn dev` and open http://localhost:8080 for the playground

+### Build and link

-In the folder run `yarn link` and then in your project folder (*you have to use the same version of React e.g 15.6.1*) `yarn link react-textarea-autocomplete` to link together.
+Run `yarn build` and `yarn link` then in your project folder (*you have to use the same version of React e.g 15.6.1*) `yarn link react-textarea-autocomplete` to link together.

 Your PR's are welcomed! ❤️